Request an Appointment Find a Doctor

 We lead the state in helping those with addictions to drugs, alcohol and pain medicines.
 Our one-of-a-kind program results in the highest recovery rates and includes services for chronic pain management using non-habit-forming medicines.
 Our team of caring physicians and staff are with you every step of the way, providing support groups, occupational therapy, physical therapy and individualized treatment to help you get better.

 IU Health Charis Center for Eating Disorders, the only treatment center of its kind in Indiana, is a comprehensive program offering medical, psychological and nutritional services for patients.
 Our experts are all specially trained to care for the unique needs of children, adolescents and adults with eating disorders.

-We begin by assessing patients’ readiness for change, since ambivalence about giving up the eating disorder is common.
+We begin by assessing patient's readiness for change, since ambivalence about giving up the eating disorder is common.
 We promote change by encouraging patients to move forward with small steps and by acknowledging that the path to recovery is not straight.
 Instead, it has loops and plunges that can gradually contribute to the wisdom necessary for recovery.
 The pace at which a person moves toward recovery can be influenced by motivation, the severity of the eating disorder, the amount of social support and his/her physical condition.
-A medical assessment is essential during the course of treatment for eating disorders.
+Establishing medical stability at initiation of treatment is essential and required.

 While respecting an individual’s privacy, we know that family-based treatment is a philosophy of care that has revolutionized the treatment of eating disorders.
-This approach involves a healthy partnership among patients, parents and medical providers.
-At the IU Health Charis Center, treatment plans are developed and overseen by a multidisciplinary team of physicians, psychologists, dietitians and other experts working together with patients and families.
+This approach involves a healthy partnership among family and treatment providers.
+At the IU Health Charis Center, treatment plans are developed and overseen by a multidisciplinary team of physicians, therapists, dietitians, nurses and other experts working together with patients and families.